Nick Viall And Vanessa Grimaldi React To Criticism Over Their Engagement

 Nick Viall and Vanessa Grimaldi are reacting to criticism over their engagement after appearing on After the Final Rose that aired on Monday night.
 By the time The Bachelor couple were finally seen together after the finale, months of headlines alleging they weren’t going to last had penetrated the minds of many fans.
-They were up against judgements formed before they had a chance to convince anyone otherwise.
-It’s not just several fans who how have doubts, but those in Bachelor Nation as well.
+They were up against judgment formed before they had a chance to convince anyone otherwise.
+It’s not just several fans who now have doubts, but those in Bachelor Nation as well.
 One of the most vocal of skeptics about Nick and Vanessa’s relationship is Emily Maynard Johnson.

 Emily responded to a tweet that former Bachelorette contestant, Ashley Spivey, tweeted following ATFR.